 Mistake #2.
 Not attempting the tests in a time-bound manner

-- Aspirants should enroll for a mock tests series which offers pan-India competition to know the relative performance level.
-Not only that, effort should be there to improve the ranks after each mock tests.
+- Aspirants should enroll in a mock test series that offers pan-India competition to know the relative performance level.
+Not only that, effort should be there to improve the ranks after each mock test.

 Mistake #3.
 Not revising the questions again

-Human memory is not that great, unless he/she revise what he/she experienced or learned.
-Just going once through UPSC questions is not enough.
-Aspirants need to revisit the attempted mock-tests and revise the questions and explanations.
-(This option is available under ‘My Account‘ link in ClearIAS online mock test platform).
+Human memory is not that great unless he/she revises what he/she experienced or learned.
+Just going through UPSC questions is not enough.
+Aspirants need to revisit the attempted mock tests and revise the questions and explanations.
+(This option is available under the ‘My Account‘ link in the ClearIAS online mock test platform).

 Mistake #4.
 Not analyzing the strong and weak areas

-With online mock tests, aspirants can know from which areas are they scoring high – if it is from polity, economics or science.
-They can also see if increasing and decreasing the number of attempts optimize their final marks (after taking into account of negative-marking).
-Not taking leverage of the charts and performance analysis features available in mock test platforms is another mistake in this online-age.
+With online mock tests, aspirants can know from which areas are they scoring high – if it is from polity, economics, or science.
+They can also see if increasing and decreasing the number of attempts optimize their final marks (after taking into account negative-marking).
+Not taking leverage of the charts and performance analysis features available in mock test platforms is another mistake in this online age.

 Mistake #5.
 Bothering too much about mock test question difficulty

-- Some coaching institutes fill their mock-tests with very difficult (and not probable) questions in their mock tests.
-This may be part of their agenda to give an impression that IAS exam is very tough.
+- Some coaching institutes fill their mock tests with very difficult (and not probable) questions in their mock tests.
+This may be part of their agenda to give the impression that the IAS exam is very tough.
 In reality, not all UPSC questions are very tough.
-It is a mix of tough, moderate and easy questions.
+It is a mix of tough, moderate, and easy questions.

-- What you should look in any IAS mock tests is not the level of difficulty, but whether the questions are probable in actual UPSC exam or not!
+- What you should look at in any IAS mock test is not the level of difficulty, but whether the questions are probable in the actual UPSC exam or not!

-- In our opinion, learning difficult concepts can help you score high in UPSC, as this can give you a competitive-edge.
+- In our opinion, learning difficult concepts can help you score high in UPSC, as this can give you a competitive edge.
 But there is no need to go behind ‘difficult+improbable questions’.
-For example, chances that UPSC ask the name of the second son of the astronaut in the recent NASA mission is near to zero.
+For example, changes that UPSC asks the name of the second son of the astronaut in the recent NASA mission is near zero.

 - So what should you do?
 Get a mock question paper with quality questions.
 Focus on the learning part.
 Forget the total marks you get.
-But analyse your relative performance as IAS prelims is a competitive exam.
-Always try to be in the top 10% candidates.
+But analyze your relative performance as IAS prelims is a competitive exam.
+Always try to be in the top 10% of candidates.

 Mistake #6.
-Postponing UPSC Prelims Mock Tests till last day!
+Postponing UPSC Prelims Mock Tests till the last day!

 It’s not that aspirants hate IAS mock tests.
-They have heard right advice from toppers that mock tests are of immense help.
+They have heard the right advice from toppers that mock tests are of immense help.
 But they postpone it – thinking that they are under-prepared to take it now.
-They postpone it till the last month, last week and often till last day before actual UPSC Prelims.
-This may lead to lot of unnecessary tension and panic at the last-moment.
+They postpone it till the last month, last week, and often till the last day before actual UPSC Prelims.
+This may lead to a lot of unnecessary tension and panic at the last moment.

 Under-preparation is not an excuse!
 Start taking mock tests now to prepare fast!
 It’s never late!